Ayhamalahmad/To-do-list-v2/README.md

 - `toggleStatusTaskWith`: This function toggles the completion status of a task between true and false and updates the Local Storage accordingly.

-## Usage

-To use the To-Do List application, simply open the index.html file in your web browser.
-You can then start adding tasks, marking them as completed, and deleting them as needed.

 ## Live Demo

-You can access a live demo of the To-Do List application using this link: [To-Do List Application](https://ayhamalahmad.github.io/to-do/)
+You can access a live demo of the To-Do List application using this link: [To-Do List Application](https://ayhamalahmad.github.io/To-do-list-v2/)